nladd/url_checker/README.md

         UrlChecker.check_urls("{\"awards\":[{\"id\":1,\"url\":\"http://www.fastweb.com/\"},{\"id\":2,\"url\":\"https://www.google.com/\"},{\"id\":3,\"url\":\"invalid url\"},{\"id\":4,\"url\":\"www.cnn.com\"}]}")
 </code>

-UrlChecker will return a JSON formatted string separating URLs with a successful status code, 2XX or 3XX, from those with a failed status code, 4XX or 5XX.
+Upon completion, UrlChecker will invoke a callback method that must be defined by the user's application.
+The application must have a class named UrlCheckerResultsProcessor and define a #process_results(results) method.
+The parameter to the #process_results method will be a JSON formatted string separating URLs with a successful status code, 2XX or 3XX, from those with a failed status code, 4XX or 5XX.
 Successful URLs are returned under the key "success" while failed URLs are returned under the key "failed".
 Deatils about the success/failed status can be access under the key "validity".
 All key/value pairs at the same nesting level as any found "url" keys will be returned as well so that you can provide metadata about the URLs being checked for identification purposes.

 Example return value:<br/>
 <code>